 Welcome to Thoughts on the Market.
-I'm Andrew Sheets, Chief Cross-Asset Strategist for Morgan Stanley.
-Along with my colleagues bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
-It's Friday, February 26th, at 2:00 p.m. in London.
+I'm Adam Virgadamo, U.S. Equity Strategist and Head of Thematic Investing for Morgan Stanley.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about how investors may want to look for nuance in the reopening trade.
+It's Monday, May 3rd, at 11 a.m. in New York.

 Much of our focus this year has been on an obvious, but an important theme for markets.
 And that is; what does the reality of reopening really look like versus the hope of reopening?

 Let's start with the notion that the covid economy brought immense change to the way we work, to the way we live, and to the way we consume.
 For many of us, the past year has meant working more at home and consuming more at home, and our ability to do that required the acceleration of an ongoing trend - the digitization of the economy.